tycinka/mikes-cv/README.md

-Hello, world! 👋
+# Hello, world! 👋

-About Me
+## About Me

-I'm a junior developer and an Applied Mathematics student with a passion for backend development and APIs.
-I love exploring how technology works behind the scenes and enjoy building robust server-side applications.
-My background in math has trained me to think analytically and solve problems logically.
-I bring that mindset into my coding journey.
-I'm always curious and eager to learn something new every day.
+Hi!
+I'm a junior developer and a student of Applied Mathematics.
+I'm currently exploring backend development, especially APIs, and I enjoy learning how things work under the hood.
+My background in math helps me approach coding with a logical mindset, and I'm always trying to improve and pick up new skills.

-Technologies & Tools
+## Technologies & Tools

-    🌱 Ruby on Rails: Currently learning to build web applications and APIs with Rails.
+🌱 **Ruby on Rails** – Currently learning how to build web apps and APIs.

-    🐘 PHP (Nette Framework): Experience building web projects using the Nette framework.
+🐘 **PHP (Nette Framework)** – Some experience creating simple web projects.

-    🐍 Python: Familiar with using Python for scripting and data analysis tasks.
+🐍 **Python** – Familiar with scripting and basic data analysis.

-Learning & Goals
+## Learning & Goals

-Right now, I'm diving deeper into Ruby on Rails to expand my backend development skills.
-In the near future, I plan to start sharing some of the projects I've been working on (stay tuned!).
-My goal is to keep growing as a developer, and I hope to eventually contribute to open-source projects and collaborate on exciting backend initiatives.
+I'm diving into Ruby on Rails and sharpening my backend skills through small projects.
+My goal is to grow fast and take on more complex challenges as I go.

-Thanks for visiting my profile! 😊
+Thanks for stopping by! 😊